RoobetTeam/Roobet-Change-Log/README.md

 # Roobet Change Log

+## Sept 12, 2019
+* Moved Support to the top
+* Moved Fairness to the bottom
+* Improved performance

 ## Sept 11, 2019
 * Added a lot of features that we forgot to add to the change log
 * Added Coinflip